-The changes to local government finance outlined in the spending review and autumn statement form part of the government's devolution agenda, by reducing local authorities' reliance on central government, and encouraging greater self-sufficiency.
-West Suffolk is working with other authorities in East Anglia to consider the implications of these changes for the future shape of local government and economic growth in the region.
+The changes to local government finance form part of the government's devolution agenda, by reducing local authorities' reliance on central government, and encouraging greater self-sufficiency.
+West Suffolk continues to work with other authorities in East Anglia to consider the longer term implications of these changes for the future shape of local government and economic growth in the region.